-- Add all of the ingredients except the water to a jar or a glass measuring cup, whisk until combined.
+- Add all of the ingredients except the water to a bowl, and whisk until combined.

-- When you mix everything together it will thicken up, then add the water and keep whisking and it will thin out.
-How much water you need depends on how smooth your tahini is and your desired consistency.
-Start with 1/3 cup for a thicker sauce and 1/2 cup for a thinner sauce.
+- When you mix everything together it will thicken up, then add the ice-cold water and keep whisking and it will thin out.
+How much water you need depends on how smooth or thick your tahini is and your desired consistency.
+Start with ⅓ cup for a thicker sauce and ½ cup for a thinner sauce.

-- Store up to a week covered in the refrigerator.
+- Store for up to a week covered in the refrigerator.